“Positano is a very astonishing place. Positano bites deep. It is a dream place

 However, its strategic position (on the one-way road inside the village) makes it really easy to reach the shopping area and the pedestrian way that leads to the beaches.

 The history of Positano precedes the Roman period.
 It became a significant port during the Amalfi Republic and during the XIX Century it discovered its vocation as a tourist destination;

 it was, in fact, included in the European “Grand Tour”.
 In the XX Century, Positano became a favourite destination of the

 first Scandinavian tourists, then a shelter for the victims of persecutions during

 the 30s, and finally a rest camp for the British Army officers when the allied

-And finally today it is a little unconventional place, a little out of the standards, for travellers who love beauty.
+Today, Positano is a little unconventional place, for travellers who seek beauty.

-Its little climbing streets have been walked by John Steinbeck, Alberto Moravia, Pablo Picasso and Dino Buzzati, in a funny microcosm that still today combines snobbism and simplicity, art and natural beauties which make Positano a most desired destination for travellers from all over the world.
+Its little climbing streets have been walked by John Steinbeck, Alberto Moravia, Pablo Picasso and Dino Buzzati, in a funny microcosm that still today combines snobbism and simplicity, art and natural beauties and make Positano one of the most desired destinations for travellers from all over the world.

 The Southern regions of Italy are amongst of the richest parts of Europe as far as history and culture are concerned.